pdav5883/bracket-revival/README.md

 - Deploy frontend, with webpack in production

 # Maybe TODO
+- Load page once all formatting is ready to avoid jump from unformatted
 - Refactor js into shared utils
 - Scoreboard shows game status and who has submitted picks
 - Set up bracketry for mobile